KSEHano/BSc-Thesis/Thesis.md

 As can be seen above if the human translation is compared to all the machine translations as a reference the human translation as a worse result than the MT translations compared to the all other MTs and human translation.
 If seemed to be not as good of a translation as the others.
 This however is not the case.
 In the way BLEU works it compares a hypothesis translation to at minimum one reference translation.
 For that reason any result only shows how similar a translation is to the reference translation(s) with that in mind it is clear that the human translation is not worse but more different than the other translations.
 Even if compared to a different human translation the BLEU score should be below 1 CITE SOME OF THE BLEU PAPERS THE ONE WERE IT SAYS THAT EVEN HUMAN TRANSLATION HAS A DIFFERENT SCORE.
 This shows one of the shortcomings of BLEU it is only as good as the reference translation given.

+The high BLEU score for the human translation on the study questions can be explained by the fact that reference and hypothesis were the same in that instance.
+It is surprising that the score is not 1 witch should be expected.
+When looking into the single sentence scores, the segments are mostly scored as 1 but some are a little lower than one.
+A reason could be a mistake in the production of the references and hypotheses or it could be influenced by the weights.

+Another surprising result where the sores for the human translations in the study.
+Other than expected the human score was not the best and even significantly worse than the best result for the human translation.
+I expected a significant difference in favor of the human translation that was not present.
+A reason for that could be that the human translations were to different from the source sentence.
+While they could in context could be correct translations and the way it should be formulated the translators could have judged the translation as too different from the source sentence.
+The results of the one against all with a human hypothesis scores suggest that the human result is rather different from the other results.

+ The lack of correlation is concerning.
+Other papers suggest that the BLEU has a rather good correlation with human judgment but the results here might be screwed by the inclusion of the inclusion of the human translation in the study and the use of the human translation as reference and hypothesis in the BLEU score.
+Although, the order of the MT ranking stays the same in the German translation for the study results and the BLEU score the correlation is negligible.

+For the MT systems Google is the best with a significant difference in nearly all cases except in German human reference scores where there is no significant difference to the best.
+SDL Trados are also very close to each other and often have no significant difference between them.
+Bing is the MT system that is continuously judged to have the lowest score the difference to the other three is often bigger than the difference between them.

+Most concerning is the lack of correlation between the human and BLEU scores it is clear why the BLEU score is so hight for the human translation as it was reference and hypothesis in one.
+What is unclear is why the translators scored all translations relatively low.
+On the scale where 3 is only neither god nor bad scores around that number are rather low.

+Improvements to the study could be made.
+Having at least one other human translation as reference or hypothesis could make the BLEU score more accurate and improve the correlation with the human judgment.
+It is also possible that despite the wide use of the BLEU score it does not correlate well with the judgment of humans when confronted with NMT, as shown in a study BLEU tends to underestimate the quality of NMTs [@Post].
+Despite the flaws however it seems that BLEU can give us a somewhat accurate ranking that at least somewhat agrees with the results for the BLEU scores on the whole corpus used here.

 \section{Conclusion}